TyLeishia L. Douglass Campaign Author and Ambassador for Now You See Me, "I Am Hashimotos Unmasked"

 To get more information on thyroid or learn how you can find a thyroid or endocrinology doctor in your area, visit The American Thyroid Association website at www.thyroid.org

 Access Health brings to us According to (ATA) American Thyroid Association women are five to eight times more likely than men to be diagnosed with thyroid disease.
 Dr. Mark Lupo, Medical Director of the Thyroid & Endocrine Center of Florida, discuss the diagnostic journey

 (I do not own the rights to this video.
 This video is for informational purposes only.
 Access Health published on YouTube March 14, 2018)

 Although I am Ambassador raising awareness of Hashimoto's Thyroid Disease in and around my community, please take a moment to share and look at this video with Dr. Oz on Graves Disease.
 Thyroid in any form is really important to have knowledge on maintaining, and saving lives for a healthier you and your loved ones.

-I do not own the rights to this video.
-This video is to inform only.
-This show Published on Mar 19, 2018 Wendy Williams YouTube Channel.
+(I do not own this video or the rights to this video.
+This video is for viewing purposes only).
+This show was Published on Mar 19, 2018 on Wendy Williams YouTube Channel.